Anda Pinkerfeld Amir

-Anda Pinkerfeld Amir (אנדה פינקרפלד-עמיר; June 26, 1902 – March 27, 1981) was an Israeli poet and writer.
+Anda Pinkerfeld Amir (אנדה פינקרפלד-עמיר; 26 June 1902 – 27 March 1981) was an Israeli poet and writer.
 She is best remembered in Israel as a children's writer.

 Biography

-Anda Pinkerfeld was born in Rzeszow, Poland in 1902.
+Anda Pinkerfeld was born in Rzeszów, Poland in 1902.
 Her father worked as an architect for the Austro-Hungarian government.
 Her family was secular, and did not provide a Jewish education.
-After the Lwów pogrom (1918), she became involved with the Hashomer Hatzair movement and switched schools to the Jewish gymnasia in Lvov.
+After the Lwów pogrom (1918), she became involved with the Hashomer Hatzair movement and switched schools to the Jewish gymnasium in Lwów.
 In 1920 she left for Mandate Palestine with a Hashomer Hatzair group, but later returned to Lvov, for her BA.

 During this time, she married Arieh Krampner-Amir, an agriculturalist.
 In 1924, the couple returned to Palestine.
 After living in Kibbutz Bet Alfa and Tel Aviv, they eventually settled in Kiryat Anavim and had a daughter, Zippor and a son, Amos.

 In the aftermath of World War II, Pinkerfeld-Amir was sent to work in the Displaced Persons camps in Germany by the Jewish Agency.
 Pinkerfeld-Amir kept a diary of her experiences in Europe.
 She later worked in the archives of the Ministry of Defense, keeping records of soldiers who fell in the 1948 War of Independence.

-Pinkerfeld-Amir died March 27, 1981.
+Pinkerfeld-Amir died on 27 March 1981.